aws/copilot-cli/site/content/docs/commands/task-delete.en.md

 ```
   -a, --app string    Name of the application.
       --default       Optional.
 Delete a task which was launched in the default cluster and subnets.
-                      Cannot be specified with 'app' or 'env'
+                      Cannot be specified with 'app' or 'env'.
   -e, --env string    Name of the environment.
   -h, --help          help for delete
   -n, --name string   Name of the service.